 Pablo Rus Broseta

-Rus Broseta studied composition and saxophone at the Conservatory of his native Valencia, with further studies in conducting in Lyon, at the Conservatorium van Amsterdam, and Universität der Künste Berlin; and he has received invaluable guidance from Bernard Haitink, Pierre Boulez, David Zinman, Kurt Masur, and Steven Sloane.
-He served as Assistant Conductor of the Orchestre Philharmonique de Liège in the 2009/10 season, the Dutch National Opera Academy in 2010 and the Jove Orquestra de la Generalitat Valenciana from 2010 to 2013.
+Rus Broseta studied composition and saxophone at the Conservatory of his native Valencia, with further studies in conducting in Lyon, at the Conservatorium van Amsterdam, and Universität der Künste Berlin; and he has received invaluable guidance from Bernard Haitink, Pierre Boulez, François-Xavier Roth, David Zinman, Kurt Masur, and Steven Sloane.
+He served as Assistant Conductor of the Orchestre Philharmonique de Liège in the 2009/10 season, and the Dutch National Opera Academy in 2010.
 In 2011, he founded the Spanish chamber orchestra Grup Mixtour, which he still directs today.
 There, he aims to revitalize concert experiences through eclectic programming of music from different eras and with diverse aesthetics.